Lucas Cranach The Elder Biography | Oil Paintings

 The first thirty years of the sixteenth century were one of the most brilliant and exciting periods in the history of German art.
 This was the brief but splendid period of the Northern Renaissance.
 Then the onset of the Reformation, (that began in earnest with Martin Luther's “95 Theses” in 1517) soon came crashing down onto this situation in ferment.
 Luther was subsequently excommunicated in 1520 by Pope Leo X. Luther repudiated all devotional images, which brought an end to religious painting and hence a drastic stagnation in German art.

 Nevertheless, it is as a painter of very lifelike portraits that he is chiefly remembered, especially as a chronicler in oils of the leading personalities of the German Reformation.
-All three of his sons, including Lucas Cranach the Younger, were painters.
+He had three sons who all became painters including Lucas Cranach the Younger.

-The Lutheran Church remembers Lucas Cranach the Elder as a great Christian on April 6, the liturgical calendar of the Episcopal Church (USA) honors him on August 5.
+The Lutheran Church remembers Lucas Cranach the Elder as a great Christian on April 6, the liturgical calendar of the Episcopal Church in the USA honors him on August 5.